randyrankin/laravel-preset/README.md

 `php artisan preset laravel-preset`

 You will be asked if you want to install the Laravel Auth scaffolding
-- Answer yes or no (the default is no)
+- Answer yes or no (the default is yes)

-Once finished, run the build:

-- If you are using **npm**, run: `npm install && npm run dev`
-- If you are using **yarn**, run: `yarn && yarn run dev`

-### Auth Feature Tests
-If you chose to install the Laravel auth scaffolding, auth feature tests for "out of the box" Laravel auth scoffolding are included.
+You will be asked if you want to install Laravel auth feature tests

-## Cleanup
-After installing the preset and running the build, the package is not really needed anymore so you may remove it by running `composer remove randyrankin/laravel-preset`.
+- Answer yes or no (the default is yes)

+You will be asked if you want to install and compile assets (npm install && npm run dev)
+- Answer yes or no (the default is yes)

+You will be asked if you want to remove this preset packag (recommended)
+- Answer yes or no (the default is yes)

 ### Inspiration and Credits:
 - [Laracasts: How to Create Custom Laravel Presets](https://laracasts.com/series/how-to-create-custom-presets)